markjovic/junior-footy-dashboard/README.md

       "name": "EFNL 2026",
       "seasonID": "2dcbf383",
       "vip": true,
-      "excludeGrades": ["U8", "U9", "U10"]
+      "excludeGrades": []
     },
     {
-      "name": "WFNL 2026",
+      "name": "YJFL 2026",
-      "seasonID": "2170ac5a",
+      "seasonID": "cda2f0ec",
       "vip": false,
-      "excludeGrades": ["U8", "U9", "U10"]
+      "excludeGrades": []
     }
   ]
 }
 ```

 - **`seasonID`** — fixed for the whole season, found via DevTools
-- **`vip`** — `true` = fetched on every scheduled run. `false` = fetched only on standard schedule times
+- **`vip`** — `true` = fetched on every results run. `false` = fetched on all-comps runs only
-- **`excludeGrades`** — substring matches against grade names
+- **`excludeGrades`** — substring matches against normalised grade names (e.g. `"Grading"` excludes all grading grades).
+Empty array = fetch all grades.

 ---

 ## How data updates work

-Two separate scripts run on separate schedules.
+Two scripts run in sequence via GitHub Actions.
 Both can be triggered manually via the Admin panel.

 ### fetch-results.js
 Fetches match fixtures and results.
 Each run:
 1. Calls `gradeListDiscoverSeason` to discover all grades for configured competitions
-2. For each grade, fetches only rounds not yet stored
+2. For each grade, fetches only rounds not yet stored (skips known rounds, re-checks highest known round every run)
-3. Stops at the current round (uses PlayHQ's `current` flag)
+3. Partial rounds (some games not yet final) are flagged and re-fetched next run
+4. Partial rounds with a later complete round are promoted to complete (forfeit/error)
+5. Grades starting mid-season get implied bye sentinels for missing early rounds
-4. Merges new results into `data.json` and commits
+6. Merges new results into `data.json` and commits

 ### fetch-stats.js
-Fetches player statistics independently.
+Fetches player statistics.
 Each run:
-1. Fetches all pages of `publicGradeStatistics` for each grade, sorted by goals DESC
+1. Fetches all pages of `publicGradeStatistics` for each grade
 2. Buckets raw appearance records by `uuid|age|compName`
 3. For players under multiple clubs: fetches `publicProfileStatistics` to determine current club
+4. Same-club multi-team players (e.g. "St Bernards Mixed Davey" + "St Bernards Mixed Hardwick") are correctly identified as one club — not flagged as transfers
-4. Resolves each bucket into a canonical player record
+5. Resolves each bucket into a canonical player record
-5. **Merges into existing `data.players` by `uuid|age|compName`** — records not covered by this run (other comps, or players missed due to API timeouts) are left unchanged
+6. **Merges into existing `data.players` by `uuid|age|compName`** — records not in this run are left unchanged (other comps, API timeouts)

 **Retry logic:** up to 4 attempts with 2s/4s/6s backoff on HTTP errors.